janboone/department/meetingMarch2016.md

 * we propose to have a relatively simple 3 bin model that we will apply using common sense
 * bin for research intensive profile is for people who satisfy tenure criteria in the past 5 years
-* final numbers need to be calibrated; but even research intensive bin involves teaching and admin
+* final numbers need to be calibrated; but even research intensive bin involves teaching and admin (in total 4 course equivalents)
 * teaching profile has more teaching and admin
 * intermediate profile
 * we need to improve teaching efficiency to keep this manageable